archead/chip8emulator/README.md

 # chip8emulator
 been putting this off for almost 4 years, finally taking a crack at it

-## Instruction Implementation Progress:
+## Instruction Implementation Progress [COMPLETED]
 - [x] 00E0 – CLS: Clear the display
 - [x] 00EE – RET: Return from subroutine
 - [x] 0nnn – SYS addr: Jump to a machine code routine at nnn (ignored in most interpreters)